 As this grassroots movement grows, it creeps into the culture.
 Schools incorporate it into their curricula, not only as dramatic literature (at last, along with poetry and prose), but to improve reading and speaking skills, spark imagination, inspire creativity—reading aloud is good for the brain!

-At some point, it gets to be more than our tiny staff and free (limited) WordPress blog can handle, and some benevolent foundation (or progressive government)—recognizing the value of Cold Reads to their constituency and the world at large—funds an institution to promote it to the masses.
+At some point, it gets to be more than our tiny staff and free (limited) WordPress blog can handle, and some benevolent foundation (or progressive government)—recognizing the value of Cold Reads to its constituency and the world at large—funds an institution to promote it to the masses.
 (Hopefully this happens before some corporate sleazeball finds a way to make it pay).
 In time it becomes our most popular national (world) pastime.

 By this time CR/I’s irrelevant.

 Meanwhile, cold readers lead an even greater movement to bring plays back to the stage, with better productions and cheaper seats, where ordinary people find they get more out of theatre than most other things they do.
-New companies spring up like clover, with well-paid professional talent, rivaling, then overwhelming sports and other less fulfilling pastimes.
+New companies spring up like clover, with well-paid, professional talent, rivaling, then overwhelming sports and other less fulfilling pastimes.
 (Football is SO Last Millennium.)

 The argument from there to how Cold Reads might save the world appears in Salvation.

 Our Past and Present State

 Our first (and so far only) local affiliate is Cold Reads/Charlotte, the prototype for the movement, formed in 2008 by me, George Gray, who since that time has read roughly 400 plays with other people (see Our History).
 I created this blog in 2014 to encourage other groups, but it’s attracted no attention: so far barely a handful of anonymous individuals has joined, not one of whom has published a post.
 It’s a puzzlement.